-Transparent, or binary, data is defined to be data written with no processing by the firmware.
+Transparent, or binary, data are defined to be data written with no processing by the firmware.
 This may be achieved by disabling options such as Automatic Output Separators Appendage.
-Furthermore, software handshaking must also be disabled to eliminate those characters from being transmitted within the user's binary data.
+Furthermore, software handshaking also must be disabled to eliminate those characters from being transmitted within the user's binary data.